karmaniverous/entity-manager/.stan/system/stan.todo.md

   - Reworked ShardQueryMap negative case to call a typed helper so the error is emitted at the call, avoiding an unused @ts-expect-error directive.

+- TSD fix — move directive to property line
+  - Placed @ts-expect-error directly on the offending object property to ensure it’s consumed; removed the unused directive above the call.